Arizona Hot Springs

 3. Southeast Arizona

-Essence of Tranquility near Safford, Hot Well Dunes near Bowie, and Roper Lake State Park benefit from subterranean heating in areas of crustal extension.
-The pools in the basin and range province are typically milder (85–100°F), making them suitable for family visits.
+Essence of Tranquility, Kachina Mineral Springs Spa, and Roper Lake State Park are located near Safford, and Hot Well Dunes near Bowie.
+All of which benefit from subterranean heating in areas of crustal extension.
+The pools in the Basin and Range Province are typically milder (85–100°F), making them suitable for family visits.

 Essence of Tranquility (near Safford)